anngvu/accent/README.md

 - Clone this repo.
 - Install [Leiningen](https://leiningen.org/) (the easiest way to use Clojure).
 - Run `lein deps` to install dependencies.
-- Create a config file called `accent.edn` to specify things like [AI providers](https://github.com/anngvu/accent/tree/web-ui?tab=readme-ov-file#ai-providers).
+- Create a config file called `config.edn`.
+See the section [configuration](https://github.com/anngvu/accent/tree/web-ui?tab=readme-ov-file#configuration).

+#### Configuration

+Settings and (optionally) credentials can be defined in `config.edn`.
+Review the `example_config.edn` file; rename it to `config.edn` and modify as needed.
+In addition to the comments in the example file, more discussion is provided below.

+##### AI Providers

+The app integrates two providers, Anthropic and OpenAI, and an initial model provider must be specified.
+In the *same chat*, it is possible to switch between models from the *same provider* but not between different providers, e.g. switching from ChatGPT-3.5 to ChatGPT-4o, but not from ChatGTP-3.5 to Claude Sonnet-3.5.
+However, existence of the switching feature does not suggest that the user should be manually and frequently switching between models.
+For both providers, the default is to use a model on the smarter end, though later on it may be possible to specify an initial model in the config.
+Tip for usage: Trying to reduce costs by switching to a cheaper model for some tasks is likely premature optimization at this early stage.

+- OpenAI
+  - To use, must have `OPENAI_API_KEY` in env or set in config.
+  - The default model is ChatGPT-4o.
+- Anthropic
+  - To use, must have `ANTHROPIC_API_KEY` in env or set in config.
+  - The default model is Claude Sonnet 3.5.

-#### Choose your UI
+#### Run your preferred UI

 > [!NOTE]
-> Two interfaces are offered, terminal vs a web UI.
-Currently, there are some tradeoffs.
+> Currently, there are some tradeoffs between the terminal vs web UI.
 The web UI will have some features that the terminal will not, such as showing figures.
 On the other hand, web UI only works with OpenAI for now.

 For the terminal:
 - `lein run -m accent.chat`